-If 2020 has taught us anything, it is that the unexpected can happen at any time.
+If the last 18 months have taught us anything, it is that the unexpected can happen at any time.
 It is crucial to ensure that you have a ‘safety net’ in place in case of any unforeseen events, such as sudden job loss or illness.

 This is a good topic to discuss in greater detail with a financial planner, but here are two simple ways to get started:

 Check out our insurance services to learn more or get a quick and easy quote online.

 Have you heard about Open Banking?
 After strong take up of this game-changing banking technology when launched in the UK some two years ago, this new way of banking has now landed in Australia and P&N Bank will be at the forefront of making this available to our members.

 At its simplest, Open Banking gives you choice, control and convenience and, as an opt-in and opt-out service, sharing your data securely is completely in your hands.
 You’re in control of your data at all times and can choose to share as much or as little as you want.

 So how does this make managing my money easier?
 Ultimately, this will put your financial empowerment in your hands.
 You’ll have the complete picture of all your banking, bills, and insights into where your money is being spent.
 At P&N we’re already hard at work to provide our members the very best Open Banking has to offer.

 Want to be the first to find out about the future of banking?
 Register your details below to be one of the first to hear about our future banking technologies.

 For a more localised experience please enter your location below...

 Set your location for a more localised experience.